SpiritsHandpicked by IWSC

 Handpicked by IWSC

-But top-quality gin is now made all over the world, with an ever-expanding list of exotic botanicals used to create new, exciting flavours.
+But top-quality gin is now made in gin distilleries all over the world, with an ever-expanding list of exotic botanicals used to create new, exciting flavours.
 Juniper is still the dominant note in almost all examples of the drink, but it’s combined with all manner of ingredients to take the spirit in a particular direction, whether that’s citrus, spice or something else entirely.

 gin and tonic with rooftop bar view

 If you thought you’d seen all there is to the drink, this list of first-rate spirits should offer some new territory to explore.
-We’re proud to present the best gins from around the world, as judged at the 2022 International Wine & Spirit Competition.
+We’re proud to present the best gins from around the world, as judged at the 2023 International Wine & Spirit Competition.

 distillery